 -Matt Taylor, Chief Information Officer, The CAA

-Since suppliers’ security profiles are continuously monitored by many of their clients simultaneously, this also means that the information they provide is always under scrutiny, maintaining quality, accuracy and timeliness.
+Since suppliers’ security profiles are continuously monitored by many of their clients simultaneously, the information suppliers provide is always under scrutiny, maintaining quality, accuracy and timeliness.
 Data is thus transformed to real time, removing yearly repeated workflows and allowing the value proposition to compound each year.

 Risk Ledger also offers on-platform communication tools that allow clients to communicate and collaborate with their suppliers to encourage closer collaboration and better relations with them.